phaserjs/phaser/README.md

 * Device.whenReady is a new signal that you can use to tell when the device is initialised.
 * Device.onInitialized is dispatched after device initialization occurs but before any of the ready callbacks have been invoked.
 Local "patching" for a particular device can/should be done in this event.
 * TweenManager.removeFrom method allows you to remove a tween from a game object such as a Sprite (thanks @lewster32 #1279)
+* Tweens have been completely rewritten.
+They're now much more flexible and  efficient than before:
+* When specifying the ease in `Tween.to` or `Tween.from` you can now use a string instead of the Function.
+This makes your code less verbose.
+For example instead of `Phaser.Easing.Sinusoidal.Out` and you can now just use the string "Sine".The string names match those used by TweenMax and includes: "Linear", "Quad", "Cubic", "Quart", "Quint", "Sine", "Expo", "Circ", "Elastic", "Back", "Bounce", "Power0", "Power1", "Power2", "Power3" and "Power4".
+You can append ".easeIn", ".easeOut" and "easeInOut" variants.
+All are supported for each ease types.
+* Tweens now create a TweenData object.
+The Tween object itself acts like more of a timeline, managing multiple TweenData objects.
+You can now call `Tween.to` and each call will create a new child tween that is added to the timeline, which are played through in sequence.
+* Tweens are now bound to the new Time.desiredFps value and update based on the new Game core loop, rather than being bound to time calculations.
+This means that tweens are now running with the same update logic as physics and the core loop.
+* Tween.timeScale allows you to scale the duration of a tween (and any child tweens it may have).
+A value of 1.0 means it should play at the desiredFps rate.
+A value of 0.5 will run at half the frame rate, 2 at double and so on.
+You can even tween the timeScale value for interesting effects!
+* Tween.reverse allows you to instantly reverse an active tween.
+If the Tween has children then it will smoothly reverse through all child tweens as well.
+* Tween.repeatAll allows you to control how many times all child tweens will repeat before firing the Tween.onComplete event.
+You can set the value to -1 to repeat forever.
+* Tween.loop now controls the looping of all child tweens.
+* Tween.onRepeat is a new signal that is dispatched whenever a Tween repeats.
+If a Tween has many child tweens its dispatched once the sequence has repeated.
+* Tween.onChildComplete is a new signal that is dispatched whenever any child tweens have completed.
+If a Tween consists of 4 sections you will get 3 onChildComplete events followed by 1 onComplete event as the final tween finishes.
+* Chained tweens are now more intelligently handled.
+Because you can easily create child tweens (by simply calling Tween.to multiple times) chained tweens are now used to kick-off longer sequences.
+You can pass as many Tween objects to `Tween.chain` as you like as they'll all be played in sequence.
+As one Tween completes it passes on to the next until the entire chain is finished.
+* Tween.stop has a new `complete` parameter that if set will still fire the onComplete event and start the next chained tween, if there is one.
+* Tween.delay, Tween.repeat, Tween.yoyo, Tween.easing and Tween.interpolation all have a new `index` parameter.
+This allows you to target specific child tweens, or if set to -1 it will update all children at once.
+* Tween.totalDuration reports the total duration of all child tweens in ms.
+* There are new easing aliases:
+* * Phaser.Easing.Power0 = Phaser.Easing.Linear.None
+* * Phaser.Easing.Power1 = Phaser.Easing.Quadratic.Out
+* * Phaser.Easing.Power2 = Phaser.Easing.Cubic.Out
+* * Phaser.Easing.Power3 = Phaser.Easing.Quartic.Out
+* * Phaser.Easing.Power4 = Phaser.Easing.Quintic.Out

 ### Updates